cdev-oss/locales/README.md

 # cDev (Locales)
 This page is intended made for contributing translations on our product.

+# Contribution Guide
+Please [visit CONTRIBUTING page](CONTRIBUTING.md) for more information about the contribution.

 # Products with Locales
 | Currently Available | Status |
 |---|---|